aliceyu1111/Slave-to-the-Algorithm/Week 11/readme.md

 I also designed a logo for this project as well using a simple font.
 Ideally I would like to have the slider on the word Notify to operate and unlock the landing page to the interactive artwork, but not entirely sure how to go about coding that... so the backup option is to just have a button that you would mousepress or keypress to start the artwork.
 Also I've searched on the web, and it doesn't seem very likely for a kerning option to be applied to the text either, so I may just have to insert an image of the logo onto p5.js.
 However I'm thinking of incorporating the word Addiction by using the wiggly letter style that we learn't in class.
 Might add some interest on the landing page.

 <img src= "https://github.com/aliceyu1111/Slave-to-the-Algorithm/blob/master/Week%2011/Notify%20My%20Addiction%20Logo%201-01.jpg" width = "500"/> <img src= "https://github.com/aliceyu1111/Slave-to-the-Algorithm/blob/master/Week%2011/Notify%20My%20Addiction%20Logo%201-04.jpg" width = "500" />

+### Things To Consider For Next Week
+1. Possibly including another slidered that allows the circles to change into squares and the squares to changes into circles
+2. How to make the code operate on my phone.
+I remember Karen mentioning last class how when you shake the phone, it will generate a new pattern.
+Will need to do some further research on this!!!